sdoylelambda/ios-message-board/README.md

 ### Part 3 - Fetching Data From The API

-Since the messages are being POSTed (thus creating a unique identifier key with the message as the value), we will run into an issue when trying to decode the fetched data from the API into `MessageThread` objects.
+In the JSON returned by the API, the message thread's `messages` property is another dictionary whose keys are identifiers, and whose values are dictionaries with key-value pairs for the rest of each message's properties.
+When decoding this data, we need to use the key for each message as one of its values (its `identifier`).
+The synthesized initializer for Codable doesn't know how to deal with this "two layer" structure for messages.
 In order to fix this, we are going to manually tell the decoder how to decode `MessageThread`s instead of letting `Codable` try to do it for us.

 #### MessageThread